mkotyk/c128power/README.md

 - Generate Time Of Day clock (60Hz)
 - Ability to switch Kernel ROM banks if modded for JiffyDOS
-- Connected via serial user port to power off and switch ROM banks
+- Connected via serial user port to power off and switch ROM banks and any other cool features that will fit in 8K.

 Caveats